If you appreciate the value of professional service, this article will make a whole lot of sense...

 While sitting at your desk, you may note the buttons of your shirt are clinging to the fabric for dear life.
-Gaping holes mark the space between each front button, revealing that bit too much skin for the office.
-Maybe your shoulder seams hang so far lower than where your shoulders end that you look like a bad 80's stockbroker after Black Monday.
-Whichever the case, I opened Beg Your Pardon to address these and many other problems for you.
+The gaping holes between each front button reveal a little too much skin for the office.
+Maybe your shoulder seams hang so far lower than where your shoulders end that you look like an evil stockbroker from the 80s.
+Whichever the case, is has been Beg Your Pardon's mission to address these and many other sartorial problems for you.

 But that isn't what this article is about.
 I want to talk about what your clothing is actually costing you.
 I'm not referring only to the retail price listed on the tag, but to the total cost of your time to find and fit each garment.
 The calculations are pretty simple, I hope you can follow.

 Dave needs a new suit.
 He has allowed 2 hours on Monday morning to shop for his suit and has decided that he'll visit 3 stores.
-Let's assume that Dave is a "regular-sized" chap who finds a decent looking suit within the designated 2-hour time frame (hypothetical-Dave is in that 5% of people who have it easy).
-The suit needs a few adjustments, but on the whole, it fits quite well.
+Let's assume that Dave is a "regular-sized" chap who finds a suit that fits (sort of) within the designated 2-hour time frame.
+The suit needs a few adjustments, but on the whole, it will pass.

 Let's calculate how much Dave's suit will really cost him.

 - Suit Retail Price - $990 (basic merino wool suit with 2 pants)

 - Alterations - 2 Billable Hours - (first fitting, second fitting/collection plus travel)